nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 | Birth Date | patient.birthDate |
 | GP Practice Code | patient.managingOrganization |

-<sup>1</sup>May be redacted if patient is flagged on Spine as Sensitive demographics.

 Additionally, the following data **MAY** be displayed if returned from the provider to assist a visual cross check and for safe identification but should not be part of the automatic comparison.

 * Address and Postcode